dshemetov/Epidemiology/Epidemiology.md

   servers as well as utility functions for plotting the downloaded data.
-- `r pkg("epidatr")`: An R client for the [Delphi Epidata API](https://cmu-delphi.github.io/delphi-epidata/), which provides access to a wide range of epidemiological data, including COVID-19 data.
+- `r pkg("epidatr")`: An R client for the [Delphi Epidata API](https://cmu-delphi.github.io/delphi-epidata/), which provides access to a wide range of epidemiological data, including novel surveillance sources and mirrors of official reports, as well as historical versions of these data.

 ### COVID-19